oumoussmehdi/DataCamp2016/README.md

 # DataCamp2016
-This is my report for the Data Camp 2016, helt at Ecole Polytechnique, France.
+This is my report for the Data Camp 2016, held at Ecole Polytechnique, France.